Economics of participation: Limitations for the firm

 Many obstacles impede a firm's easy implementation of worker democracy, and its results may not always be purely positive.
-Corporate morale is not always improved by employee participation: for instance, if a company's share price stagnates or declines after an ESOP is inaugurated, employees may feel as if their efforts are unrewarded.
+Corporate morale is not always improved by employee participation: for instance, if the unit price of a company's shares stagnates or declines after an ESOP is inaugurated, employees may feel as if their efforts are unrewarded.
 As their remuneration (i.e. a dividend) is directly impacted by share price, company-wide morale may worsen and levels of staff turnover may increase.
 Prolonged decreases in share performance may also lead to covert and overt industrial actions, which create a toxic corporate culture and accrue negative publicity for the firm itself.
 In addition, ESOPs implemented via share option plans may dilute company ownership.
 Thus, as more shares are issued each employee owns a smaller proportion of their firm, which may detract from the sense of ownership required for worker democracy to function effectively.

 Moreover, significant expenses are incurred while the concept of employee participation is introduced into a firm, and productivity may be lost during the process of familiarising staff with its protocols.
 An increase in such expenses, often considerable in magnitude, can severely and negatively affect a business's profit performance.
 Mechanisms such as profit sharing and employee ownership do not directly increase corporate capital or business profitability.
 Instead, they rely on the indirect effects of worker democracy to improve financial performance; for example through a reduction in fixed wages, gradual productivity gains and the elimination of supervision personnel.
 These indirect gains to a firm's profits are not always realised, which may worsen the business's financial position.
 As the profit-enhancing effects of employee participation are not guaranteed nor immediate, capital is often required from external investors and venture capitalists, who may desire decision-making power which has the potential to undermine the very concept upon which the labour-managed firm is predicated.